Workspaces

 Environment Configuration

 GRID automatically detects your project type (Node.js, Python, Rust, etc.) and configures the environment.
-You can override this by adding a grid.json to your repository root.
+You can override this by adding a workspace config file to your repository root.
+In it you can specify the image, extensions, and startup commands.
+GRID analyzes your repository to detect frameworks, package managers, and build tools automatically.

 GRID analyzes your repository to detect frameworks, package managers, and build tools automatically.